kumahq/kuma/README.md

 Kuma is a universal open source control-plane for Service Mesh and Microservices that can run and be operated natively across both Kubernetes and VM environments, in order to be easily adopted by every team in the organization.

 Built on top of Envoy, Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
-It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require to change our application's code in order to be used.
+It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require a change to your application's code in order to be used.

 Built by Envoy contributors at Kong 🦍.